giellalt/giellalt.github.io/infra/MarkdownTestReference.md

 Enough with horisontal lines.

+# Emoji

+GFM emoji rendering has been enabled! :+1:

 # HTML elements

 Most elements are passed through and will render as such.
 The following HTML